lyft/discovery/README.md

   * ip_address
     * *(required, string)* ip address of the host.
   * last_check_in
-    * *(required, datetime)* heartbeat, last time host registered with discovery service.
+    * *(required, string)* heartbeat timestamp converted to string, last time host registered with discovery service.
   * port
     * *(required, integer)* port on which the host expects connections, Envoy will connect to this port.
   * revision